IQ-EQ Fund Performance Snapshot

 At IQ-EQ Fund Management, we focus on profitable businesses which generate persistent returns and have high levels of protection combined with competent management.
 We define these as quality businesses, and we expect them to perform irrespective of market volatility.
 In the long run, we believe these characteristics will deliver outperformance for our clients.

-March 2026 figures for the IQ-EQ range of Funds:
+April 2026 figures for the IQ-EQ range of Funds:

-IQ EQ Global Equity Income Fund: YTD 4.80% (Net of fees)
+IQ EQ Global Equity Income Fund: April Ret.
+7.77%, YTD 12.94% (Net of fees)

 Key contributors during the period include:

 + Corning Inc. (GLW) is a global technology-based company producing optical fibre, cable, and photonic components for the telecommunications industry, as well as manufacturing glass panels, liquid crystal display glass, and projection video lens assemblies for the information display industry.
 GLW has several secular opportunities which outweigh the cyclical exposures that many manufacturing companies face.
-The company has also noted strong demand more generally for US made components and equipment in light of the new US tariff regime.
-Meanwhile, the company is executing on its strategic plan (“Springboard”), which had aimed to get operating margins to 20%, well ahead of schedule.
+The company has also noted strong demand more generally for US-made components and equipment in light of the new US tariff regime.
+Meanwhile, the company is executing its strategic plan (“Springboard”), which had aimed to get operating margins to 20%, well ahead of schedule.
 GLW has been citing strong demand in its Optical division from AI-related business in recent quarters and announced in January that it had signed a deal to supply $6bn worth for optical products to Facebook parent Meta.
 The shares rose strongly on the news.
 The company was among the best performers in the portfolio during the quarter.

 Key contributors during the period include:

-IQ EQ Global Focus Fund: YTD -2.46% (Net of fees)
+IQ EQ Global Focus Fund: April Ret.
+5.53% YTD 2.94%% (Net of fees)

 Key contributors during the period include:

 + Taiwan Semiconductor Manufacturing Company (TSM) is a multinational semiconductor production and development company headquartered in Hsinchu, Taiwan.
 TSM manufactures semiconductors for corporations such as Apple, Nvidia, AMD and Qualcomm.
 The company has become the dominant global microchip manufacturer due to its adoption of the “pure-play foundry” model, allowing it to focus on making chips that other companies design.
 TSM has become the primary chip supplier to the “Magnificent 7”.
 Despite ongoing concerns about tariffs and American relations with China, the company has confirmed that it will increase investment in the current year.
 TSM has excellent sustainability credentials, operating with an exceptionally strong competitive moat, allowing them to pay 70% of free cash flow in dividends each year.
 The company released its fourth-quarter earnings report and outlook in mid-January that was well ahead of investor expectations.
 Management cited resilient long-term, AI-driven growth and said it was investing in new capacity in Taiwan and the US.
-Momentum in the shares continued through the quarter as investors focused on the hardware providers within the AI ecosystem.
+Momentum in the shares continued through April as investors focused on the hardware providers within the AI ecosystem.

-IQ EQ ESG Multi-Asset Fund: YTD-3.20% (Total Return, net of fees).
+IQ EQ ESG Multi-Asset Fund: April Ret.
+2.76% YTD -0.53% (Total Return, net of fees).

 Within the Equity Portfolio: